Get 80% off your plan for your first 3 months*

 You can structure your freelance business as

-Freelance income is classified as business income when filing a tax return.
+You classify freelance income as business income when filing a tax return.

 You might earn freelance income by